nexmo-se/hubspot-integration/README.md

 7. Configure the Conversation History Card as per the picture below and in the Fetch URL set `${neruAppUrl}/history`

 ![Send Message Card](https://github.com/nexmo-se/hubspot-integration/blob/main/public/images/historycard.png)

+8. Grab the install URL from your app Auth tab and navigate to that URL.
+You need to have a separate (non-dev) account to install the application.

+Once the app is installed, you should be able to see the new CRM cards when you navigate to the Contacts tab in hubspot.